Raxdiam/LockIt/README.md

 - `/li share team list` (to-do) - List all shared-with teams for the targeted container block
 - `/li claim` (to-do) - Claim the targeted container block
 - `/li unclaim` (to-do) - Un-claim the targeted container block
-- `/lock` - Lock the targeted container block
-- `/unlock` - Unlock the targeted container block
-- `/share <player>` - Share the targeted container block with another player (even if they are offline)
-- `/unshare <player>` - Un-share the targeted container block with a previously shared-with player

 ### To-Do
 - [x] Lock container block